Hallux rigidus – Stel stortåled - Rehcore AB

 The most common symptoms of hallux rigidus are:

-• Stiffness and pain in the base of the big toe
+• Stiffness and pain in the joint at the base of the big toe

 • Difficulty bending the big toe upwards

-• Pain that worsens with walking or straining
+• Ache that worsens with walking or weight-bearing

 • Swelling and tenderness around the joint

-• Sometimes a bony growth is visible on the top of the big toe joint
+• Sometimes a bony outgrowth is visible on the top of the big toe joint

 Causes

-Hallux rigidus usually develops when the cartilage in the big toe joint gradually wears down and the joint becomes less mobile.
-This can be due to hereditary factors, previous injuries to the toe, or repeated stress that causes wear and tear over time.
+Hallux rigidus usually develops when the cartilage in the big toe joint gradually wears down, making the joint less mobile.
+This can be due to hereditary factors, previous toe injuries, or repeated stress that causes wear and tear over time.
 In some people, rheumatic diseases or obesity contribute to an increased risk.
-In many cases, it is a combination of factors that lead to the cartilage breaking down and the joint becoming stiff and painful.
+In many cases, it is a combination of factors that leads to cartilage breakdown and a stiff and painful joint.

 Diagnosis

-When you seek treatment for a stiff big toe or recurring pain, a clinical examination is first performed where the doctor checks the mobility and pain in the joint.
-X-rays are often taken to assess how much cartilage has disappeared and whether there are bone deposits that affect mobility.
-The diagnosis is made based on an overall assessment of your symptoms and how the joint looks on X-ray.
+When you seek care for a stiff big toe or recurring pain, a clinical examination is first performed where the doctor checks the mobility and pain in the joint.
+X-rays are often taken to assess how much cartilage has been lost and if there are bone spurs affecting mobility.
+The diagnosis is made based on an overall assessment of your symptoms and how the joint appears on the X-ray.

 Treatment

-For mild symptoms, it is often recommended that you switch to shoes with a stiffer sole or a roller sole, which reduces the pressure on the big toe joint when you walk.
-Orthotics or inserts can help relieve the joint and distribute the pressure more evenly across the foot.
-Painkillers can be used if necessary to reduce pain and inflammation.
-Physiotherapy can be useful to strengthen the muscles of the foot and lower leg and thereby relieve the pressure on the big toe joint.
-If the symptoms do not decrease with self-care or assistive devices, surgery may be considered.
-In this case, there are various surgical methods, such as removing bone spurs or stele surgery on the joint to eliminate the pain.
+For mild symptoms, it is often recommended to switch to shoes with stiffer soles or rocker soles, which reduces pressure on the big toe joint when walking.
+Orthoses or insoles can help relieve the joint and distribute pressure more evenly across the foot.
+Pain relievers can be used as needed to reduce aches and inflammation.
+Physiotherapy can be beneficial to strengthen the muscles of the foot and lower leg, thereby relieving the big toe joint.
+If the symptoms do not decrease with self-care or aids, surgery may be necessary.
+Various surgical methods are available, such as removing bone spurs or fusing the joint to eliminate pain.

 Prevention

-To reduce the risk, it is a good idea to choose shoes that do not pinch the toes and that have arch support.
-It is also important to avoid overuse, especially if you have had problems with your feet in the past.
-Regular toe range of motion exercises can help maintain mobility in the joint.
+To reduce the risk, it is advisable to choose shoes that do not pinch the toes and that provide arch support.
+It is also important to avoid overuse, especially if you have had foot problems before.
+Regular movement exercises for the toes can help maintain joint mobility.

 Recommended products